skip to Main Content

 Example:

-If you win an item for $1,000 and the buyer’s premium is 10%, you will pay a total of $1,100.
+If you win an item for $1,000 and the buyer’s premium is 10%, your total cost will be $1,100.

 How is Buyer’s Premium Calculated?